plusk01/teensyimu/README.md

 Once installed, the installation can be verified with `python -m teensyimu.plotimu`.
 If the device is not plugged in, you should see a message (`Could not find Teensy!`) and the script should quit gracefully.
 If the device is plugged in data should apppear in the terminal and a plot should open.

+***Note**: If the latest version is desired (check [here](https://github.com/plusk01/teensyimu/blob/main/CMakeLists.txt#L2)) and there is not a release matching this version, then this package needs to be built from source (see below, e.g., Linux / MacOS, and then follow "Installing Python Package from Source").*

 ### Building from Source

 <details>